 It also comes with a key chuck and a depth rod, used for masonry work.

-This drilled is powered by a 6.0 Amp motor, enough for a variety of drilling applications.
-It is 1/2 inch hammer drill with a bump speed range of 0-2800 BPM.
+This drill is powered by a 6.0 Amp motor, enough for a variety of drilling applications.
+It is a 1/2 inch hammer drill with a bump speed range of 0-2800 BPM.

 It comes with a keyless chuck for fast and easy changing the drill bits.

 Related: 5 Steps: How to Glue Felt to Wood

 This hammer drill features 7 Amp reversing motor.
 It’s suitable for fastening, drilling concrete, wood, steel or aluminum.
 It uses a 2-mode selector to change the drill to rotation or hammer drill mode.